ohtanim/dcs270/README.md

 ```

 > [!NOTE]
 > Not yet tried, but it worth to try.
-If we can use this newer version of GCC, we can install Qiskit by using `pip install`, instead of `conda install`.
+If we can use this newer version of GCC, we can install Qiskit by using `pip install`, instead of `conda install`. <br><br>
 > `module load gcc/15.1.0`